Notes on Theory of Distributed Systems: Basic message-passing model

 \subsection{Formal details}

 Let $P$ be the set of processes, $Q$ the set of process states, and $M$ the set of possible messages.

 Each process $p_i$ has a state $\State_{i}∈Q$.
-Each channel $b_{ij}$ has a state $\Buffer_{ij}∈\powerset(M)$.
-We assume each process has a \concept{transition function} $δ: Q×\powerset(M) → Q×\powerset(P×M)$ that maps tuples consisting of a state and a set of incoming messages a new state and a set of recipients and messages to be sent.
+Each channel $b_{ij}$ has a state $\Buffer_{ij}∈M^ℕ$, the multiset of messages that have been sent on that channel but not yet delivered.
+We assume each process has a \concept{transition function} $δ: Q×M^ℕ → Q×(P×M)^ℕ$ that maps tuples consisting of a state and a set of incoming messages a new state and a set of recipients and messages to be sent.
 An important feature of the transition function is that the process's behavior can't depend on which of its previous messages have been delivered or not.
-A delivery event $\Del(i,A)$, where $A = \Set{(j_k,m_k)})$ removes each message $m_k$ from $b_{ji}$, updates $\State_i$ according to $δ(\State_i,A)$, and adds the outgoing messages specified to $δ(\State_i,A)$ to the appropriate channels.
+A delivery event $\Del(i,A)$, where $A = (j_k,m_k)^ℕ)$ removes each message $m_k$ from $b_{ji}$, updates $\State_i$ according to $δ(\State_i,A)$, and adds the outgoing messages specified to $δ(\State_i,A)$ to the appropriate channels.
 A computation event $\Comp(i)$ does the same thing, except that it applies $δ(\State_j,∅)$.

 Some implicit features in this definition: \begin{itemize} \item A process can't tell when its outgoing messages are delivered, because the channel states aren't available as input to $δ$. \item Processes are \concept{deterministic}: The next action of each process depends only on its current state, and not on extrinsic variables like the phase of the moon, coin-flips, etc. We may wish to relax this condition later by allowing coin-flips; to do so, we will need to extend the model to incorporate probabilities. \item It is possible to determine the accessible state of a process by looking only at events that involve that process.
 Specifically, given a schedule $S$, define the \concept{restriction} $S|i$ to be the subsequence consisting of all $\Comp(i)$ and $\Del(i,A)$ events (ranging over all possible $A$).
 Since these are the only events that affect the state of $i$, and only the state of $i$ is needed to apply the transition function, we can compute the state of $i$ looking only at $S|i$.
 In particular, this means that $i$ will have the same accessible state after any two schedules $S$ and $S'$ where $S|i = S'|i$, and thus will take the same actions in both schedules.
 This is the basis for \concept{indistinguishability proofs} (§\ref{section-indistinguishability-proofs}), a central technique in obtaining lower bounds and impossibility results. \end{itemize}